Case study no. 06

 “This is what I grapple with the most is working on the business.
 And that’s probably been the best thing working with you, you’re forcing me to do it.”

 That decision is invisible to anyone watching from outside.
-There is no upload to point to.
-There is no launch to track.
-There is only the quiet work of a founder rebuilding the underneath of his business so that the next year of production lands on architecture that can actually catch it.
+There’s no upload to point to.
+There’s no launch to track.
+There’s only the quiet work of Jeff rebuilding the underneath of his business so that the next year of production lands on architecture that can actually catch it.

-If you are running a content business and you cannot point to two consecutive weeks in the last year where you worked on the business instead of in it, the next launch is not the answer.
-Take the machine offline, fix what is broken, and let the production restart into something that can actually use it.
+If you can't point to two consecutive weeks in the last year where you've only worked on the business instead of in it, then a new launch isn't the answer.
+Take the machine offline, fix what's broken, and let the production restart into something that works.

 By the end of the engagement, the visible part of Jeff’s business looked similar.
 The library of courses was the same.
-The YouTube channel was where he had left it.
-The catalogue page still showed sixteen products.
+The YouTube channel was where he’d left it.
+The catalog page still showed sixteen products.

 The architecture underneath had been rebuilt.
-The catalogue was now a ladder.
-The flagship had tiers, bumps, and a higher-tier personalised product attached to it.
-Prices had been raised across the whole catalogue based on direct evidence from his own customers.
+The catalog was now a ladder.
+The flagship had tiers, bumps, and a higher-tier personalized product attached to it.
+Prices had been raised across the whole catalog based on direct evidence from his own customers.
 Every lead-magnet thank-you page was a working sales touchpoint instead of a dead end.
 Site analytics were finally installed.
 The funnels behind the offers had real flow.

 The change in Jeff was quieter and more important than any of that.
-He had started using the language of someone running a business rather than someone producing content for one.
+He’d started using the language of someone running a business rather than someone whose primary role is to produce content.
 He had a quarterly plan and a way of saying no to ideas that didn’t fit it.

 “I like just putting a name to it.
 It’s the old KPI.
 Someone’s like, hey, can you do this gig?
 No, it’s not part of my KPI for this quarter.”

 That sentence is the whole shift.
-A founder who used to chase every idea now has language for deferring them.
+He used to chase every idea.
+Now he has a system to defer them.
 The machine is in the shop.
-The fan recognition at concerts has caught up with him.
 The work he has been doing for seven years finally has architecture worth the audience.

 “I have always wanted to work with someone like you.”